 The simple truth is, when you travel you’re around people from many different countries.
 It’s highly likely that you’ll be exposed to strains of a virus that your body hasn’t come into contact with before.

-The Wall Street Journal cited a study that found flying increased your chances of catching a cold by as much as 20 per cent, while another study in the Journal of Environmental Health Research found that colds may be more than 100 times more likely to be transmitted on a plane than on the ground.
+The Wall Street Journal cited a study that found flying increased your chances of catching a cold by as much as 20 per cent, while another study in the Journal of Environmental Health Research found that the common cold may be more than 100 times more likely to be transmitted on a plane than on the ground.

-If you consider yourself a germ-a-phobe – and I’ve got to admit I tend to fall into this group – then here are five carry-on essentials you shouldn’t travel without.
+But if you consider yourself a real ‘germ-a-phobe’ – and I’ve got to admit I tend to fall into this category – then here are five carry-on essentials you should never travel without.

 Scientists suggest the viruses that cause colds and flu can survive for hours on your skin or on objects such as tray tables, armrests, remote control handsets and similar surfaces.